aoneahsan/capacitor-auth-manager/docs/providers/google.md

     google: {
       webClientId: 'YOUR_WEB_CLIENT_ID',
       offlineAccess: true,
-      forceCodeForRefreshToken: true // iOS only
+      forceCodeForRefreshToken: true, // iOS only
-    }
+    },
-  }
+  },
 });

 // After sign in, you'll receive a serverAuthCode